slotshaven-if/slotshaven-if.github.io/README.md

-# Informatik C på Slotshaven
+# Informatik C

-Websted for Informatik C på Slotshaven Gymnasium
+Websted for Informatik C på Slotshaven Gymnasium for klasserne 1r og 1a.